openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs element-wise ceil of `operand` tensor and produces a `result` tensor,
+Performs element-wise ceil of `operand` tensor and produces a `result` tensor.
-         where ceil of a floating-point value is defined as the smallest integer greater than or equal to the value.
 Implements the rounding to integral towards positive infinity operation from the IEEE-754 specification.

 ### Operands